Skip to main content

 Last update:

-A vApp is a container in Cloud Director with virtual machines grouped together to solve a specific task.
+A vApp is a container in Cloud Director that holds virtual machines grouped together to perform a specific task.

-With vApp, you can manage multiple virtual machines as a single virtual machine (powered on, powered off, cloned).
+With a vApp, you can manage multiple virtual machines as a single unit (powering on, powering off, cloning).

 Maximum size of virtual machines: